By Leslie Bueno

 “I can’t see myself getting my engineering degree anywhere else other than UK.
 From the beginning, I felt welcomed.
 I found different people from Nigeria who are also international students and I found my engineering friends that I can learn with as well, which is the National Society of the Black Engineers.
 It feels like it's my second home,” said Michelle, who is also a member of the African Student Association.

-With the scholarships awarded to Michelle, she has been able to pursue her goal of a chemical engineering degree.
+With the scholarships awarded to Michelle, she has been able to pursue her goal of a civil engineering degree.

 “We already know college tuition is very expensive so getting scholarships made it possible for me to come to UK.
 If I had not gotten them then I probably wouldn’t be in school right now.
 I wouldn’t have come to America to get a degree.
 That’s the most important thing that my scholarships have done.
 I also feel like my hard work is being seen and noticed so it’s an encouragement to keep me going and doing better.”